 On this page you will find a list of questions asked frequently by prospective parents that we hope you will find useful.
-If you have any other questions, please do not hesitate to contact our Registrar, Ms Jacqui O’Neill, on her direct line 01483 544973 or by email admissions@rydeshill.com
+If you have any other questions, please do not hesitate to contact our admissions team at admissions@rydeshill.com

 How can I secure a place for my child at Rydes Hill?

-The first step for parents considering the School is to visit us and meet with our Headmistress, Mrs Sarah Norville.
-You can either arrange a personal tour at a convenient time for you or attend our next Open Day.
-During this current time, we are offering Personal Virtual Tours with our Headmistress.
+The first step for parents considering the school is to visit us.
+You can either arrange a personal tour at a convenient time for you or attend one of our open days.

 If you wish to proceed with registering your child, the next stage in the process is to complete our Registration Form.
 Once this is returned, together with the non-refundable Registration Fee of £100, your interest will then be registered for a place or your child placed on a waiting list if the class list is full.

-If your child is joining our Main School, Mrs Norville may wish to arrange a taster day or morning for your child to experience life at Rydes Hill.
+If your child is joining our Pre-Prep, we may wish to arrange a taster day or morning for your child to experience life at Rydes Hill.
 Whilst no formal tests are administered the taster day is also a valuable opportunity for informal assessments to be carried out by our teaching staff.

 Following your child’s visit we will write to you to ask whether you wish to accept your child’s place on the class list and a deposit of £500 will be requested (for families living overseas, the deposit is one term’s fees).
 Once the deposit has been received, your child’s place is confirmed.